leesjensen/240notes/README.md

 I'm a bit confused on what the instructions for testing are.
 Am I testing my ServerFacade?
 Am I supposed to write that now?
 The instructions seems to indicate that I wasn't suppose to implement game play yet.

 I spent a lot of time remembering how reflection works in Java.
-Also relearned how to build an HTTP client (painful).
+Also relearned how to build an HTTP client (painful in Java).
 Playing around with console output to move things around.
-Surprised that they don't backspace the board for display.
+Surprised that they don't backspace the board for display in the example.
 Implementing tests for my eval function since there are no provided tests for this module.
-Got about half of the functions working after 8 hours of work.
-Basically just need to display the blank board.
+Painting the board is painful because the colors display differently on different terminals.
+After about 16 hours of work I got everything working.

+I had to type cast board so that I could tell it how I wanted toString to paint the board.
+The other possibilities is to expose the ability to access the board array.

 ## 6-game-play (WebSocket)